Understanding the reason Why Do People Do Drugs can help lead us to recovery.

 The flip side of the peer pressure equation, however, is that peer pressure can also nudge teens toward positive behaviors.
 As teens go through detox and into recovery, they meet peers who are building a new life, and they may choose to emulate them.
 This points out how vital it is for anyone going through recovery to have a healthy and supportive network.

-How to Help Drug Abusers Stop Using Drugs
+How to Help Drug Abusers Stop Using Drugs: What Not to Do.

 Of course, you want to help your loved one who is doing drugs.
 But it’s all too easy to take steps that are intended to help, yet somehow push them further into their addiction.
 It’s important to act carefully when approaching a drug user whom you want to help.
 Here are a few of the things you can’t or shouldn’t do: